iamlost127/codeday-ml-ci-cd/README.md

 In the pre-agile era, software teams worked on projects/features for months with a predetermined day in mind for integration and deployment.
 This process led to some major problems
 * Integrating months of work by multiple teams lead to a large number of merge conflicts
 * Features developed by different teams over the period of time were sometimes incompatible with each other and this fact remained unknown until the very end
-* Since all the changes were integrated together, it became difficult to roll back if one particular feature didnot work
+* Since all the changes were integrated together, it became difficult to roll back if one particular feature did not work

 ### 2.CI/CD to the rescue.